 To be completely honest, Napier was actually nothing more than a little detour on our New Zealand trip.
 It was thanks to the high rain forecast that we quickly chose a random place in the North Island that had the most hours of sunshine predicted.
 So this was all very spontaneous and we had no plans and zero expectations in Napier.

-1. Napier: The Art Deco City
+1. Napier: New Zealand’s Art Deco City

 A devastating earthquake is responsible for making the walk through Napier feel like you’ve travelled back in time.
 In the 1930s, the city was destroyed and left in rubbles, but slowly built itself back up in the Art Deco style of the time.